fastoch/React-JS-Dave-Gray/README.md

 ---

 Now we need to add the form that will allow us to add new items to our list.
+And we also need to load the items from the local storage when the page loads.

+---

+# Chapter 8 - Props & Prop Drilling

+Props is short for properties.
+Prop Drilling is the process of passing props from a parent component to a child component.

 ---